 Does it include a crochet hook?

 Without a crochet hook, you can’t crochet!
 Make sure to read the list of materials included in the kit to verify that there’s at least one crochet hook on the list.
 I say at least one hook because there may be times when a different-size hook is required for part of the project.
+Either way, after the project is over you get to add the included hook to your collection of crochet tools!

 Does the kit include yarn?